Yachay-AI/byt5-geotagging/byt5_model/README.md

 - pytorch==1.7.1

 ### Custom Data 📚
-You can prepare input train and test files with the following columns: `text`, `lat`, `lon`.
+Custom training and testing data sets should be formatted as CSVs with the following columns: `text`, `lat`, `lon`.

-For relevant data sets, please check the Existing Challenges section.
+For relevant data sets suggested by the Yachay team, please check the Existing Challenges section.

 ### Confidence 🔥
-For confidence estimation, you can see sample in `inference.py`.
-Confidence is outputted to `relevance` field, is ranged from 0.0 to 1.0, and higher values correspond to higher prediction confidence.
+For confidence estimation, see `inference.py`.
+- Check the `Relevance` field, ranged from 0.0 to 1.0
+- Higher relevance values correspond to a higher prediction confidence

 ### Prediction 🔮
-An example of using a trained model is in `inference.py`.
+An example of using the trained model is in `inference.py`.

 ### Current Scores
 Current models have the following validation metrics: